 If you have thin hair that really absorbs grease and grime, then maybe not so much.
 But if you’re blessed with thick locks, you might just get away with it as the dirt won’t penetrate your hair as much.

-If you have a lot of product buildup, however, it may not work as well for you because the oils in your hair will just make the colour stick to the surface and not penetrate down into your strands.
+If you have a lot of product buildup, however, it may not work as well for you because the oils in your hair will just make the color stick to the surface and not penetrate down into your strands.

 It’s also important to note that if you’re going longer than two weeks between washes, your scalp can get irritated and start producing more oil which may lead to breakouts.